9 Unforeseen Reasons I Love Being an OT

 7.)
 The balance of new with routine

-My Twitter community hails from England, Australia, New Zealand, South Africa.
-OT is a booming industry globally and it is so fun to connect with colleagues from around the world.
+OT is a growing industry globally and it is so fun to connect with colleagues from around the world.
 In college, we talked a lot about becoming global citizens.
 I never would have dreamed that becoming more invested in my local work would lead to global connections.

 9.)
 My patients